 A few things to note before signing up with your Maui surf school of choice: Lessons are either 90 minutes or two hours in duration and typically begin with 15 to 20 minutes of learning the fundamentals on land.
 All lessons include your surfboard rental, rash guard, and booties (except where noted).
 Also keep in mind that Maui is typically windy in the afternoon, so plan on being up early; nearly all lessons are held in the morning.

-Hawaiian Paddle Sports
+1. Hawaiian Paddle Sports

 Hawaiian Paddle Sports takes its commitment to sustainability, the environment, and the local community seriously.
 The company not only makes a financial contribution to a different nonprofit or community group each month, but team members also volunteer their time for service projects on the island, earning it status as one of only 14 “ecotour companies” in the state of Hawaii (as designated by the Hawaii Ecotourism Association).

-Maui Surfer Girls
+2. Maui Surfer Girls

 Maui’s only female-owned and -operated surf school employs about a dozen instructors, most of them women, but lessons are open to all, including children five and older.
 (Surfer Girls also offers weeklong surf camps for women and teen girls.)
 Instruction is at Ukumehame Beach Park on West Maui.
 If you’re lucky, Luna the surfing dog will share your session, too.

 Maui Waveriders offers lessons in two locations, Lahaina (West Maui) or Kihei (South Maui), so you can choose the most convenient based on where you’re staying.
 The advantage of the Kihei location—and a unique offering in general—is that Waveriders will let you keep the board until closing so you can keep going and honing your new surfing skills after the session’s concluded.

-Zack Howard Surf School
+4. Zack Howard Surf School

 Malibu native Zack Howard moved to Maui and started teaching in 2006, after turning pro at age 15 and notching numerous awards at pro longboard competitions.
 Lessons are held at Puamana Beach near Lahaina or, if conditions permit, at Paia Bay on the North Shore.
 Advanced or experienced intermediate surfers can also book lessons at Paia when the north swells bring more powerful waves.

 Those who want to include the entire family should consider Waves Hawaii: It offers a “baby surf experience” for toddlers and young ones ages one to six years old (older kids learn with mixed-age, adults-inclusive groups).
 Lessons are held at Kalama Park in Kihei, ensuring gentle waves and shallow water for little riders.

 6. Soul Surfing Maui

 Owner Brian DeCook is intimately knowledgeable about the tides and conditions of the breaks along the coast of West Maui, and he will find the best breaks in the area to get you into the water and up on a wave—and make sure you have the right board to do it with.
 He’ll even take complimentary pictures of you during your lesson.

-Rivers to the Sea
+7. Rivers to the Sea